lrzjason/CaptionFlow/README.md

 ## Introduction

 CaptionFlow is a tool designed to generate high-fidelity detailed captions for images using the Mistral API.
-Inspired by the paper "Visual Fact Checker: Enabling High-Fidelity Detailed Caption Generation," this project provides a user-friendly GUI to process batches of images and save captions.
-We acknowledge the work of SmilingWolf's wd14 tagger, which served as inspiration for this project.
+Inspired by the paper "Visual Fact Checker: Enabling High-Fidelity Detailed Caption Generation," This project provides a user-friendly GUI to process batches of images and save captions.
+The each image is processed by multiple Complex Human Instructions (CHI) to different aspect captions.
+For example:
+- CHI_BLUR would focus on the blurriness of the image.
+- CHI_COLOR would focus on the color of the image.
+- etc
+After all CHI processed, a summary would be made based on all previous result and the caption would be refined to precise and accurate.

 ## Installation